 Declining grades in Australian Mining, source Marketoracle

 Nevertheless, there is a widespread fundamental belief among anyone investing in mining companies, that this situation can't go on forever.
 The world population keeps on growing and modernizing, the BRICS are developing further to mature economies, and Europe, the US and Japan aren't going away soon either.
-At the same time, capital investments in commodities are falling, not only in exploration but also in production, as giants like BHP, Rio Tinto, Exxon, Shell etc are cutting spending and divesting less profitable assets, in the end inevitably causing supply issues in the coming years when stockpiles will deplete.
+At the same time, capital investments in commodities have been falling, not only in exploration but also in production, as giants like BHP, Rio Tinto, Exxon, Shell etc are cutting spending and divesting less profitable assets, in the end inevitably causing supply issues in the coming years when stockpiles will deplete.
 This could take a while for some commodities like oil or iron ore, as a fierce competition has taken place here for a race to the bottom it seems, amidst lagging demand.
 But this can't go on forever as only a few companies are profitable at such prices.

 Developments in financing activities, source SNL